Sherlock Holmes in Minnesota?

 The Many Faces of Mr. Holmes

-From Sidney Paget’s illustrations for the Strand magazine of London in 1891 to television’s Benedict Cumberbatch in 2016, you’ll see how Mr. Sherlock Holmes has been portrayed in print, on stage, in the movies and on TV over the past 125 years.
-Stage actor William Gillette, Hollywood’s Basil Rathbone and the British “Granada” TV network’s Jeremy Brett are among the many performers you’ll meet in this 10-minute visual treat.
+From Sidney Paget’s illustrations for the Strand magazine of London in 1891 to television’s Benedict Cumberbatch in 2018, you’ll see how Mr. Sherlock Holmes has been portrayed in print, on stage, in the movies and on TV over the past 130+ years.
+Stage actor William Gillette, Hollywood’s Basil Rathbone and British television’s Jeremy Brett & Benedict Cumberbatch are among the many performers you’ll meet in this 10-minute visual treat. (see REVIEWS)

 An overview of Sir Arthur Conan Doyle’s contributions to British and American literature, with a focus on the four novels and 56 short stories that constitute the Scottish writer’s Sherlockian Canon.
 This 10-minute costumed skit finds Sherlock Holmes and Dr. John Watson discussing their creator, Doyle.
 It wraps up with a brief look at trivia about the Great Detective’s hat, cape, pipe & famous quotes.